kempniu/kodivc/README.md

 If you are trying to control an XBMC instance installed on a different machine than the one you're running _xbmcvc_ on (or your XBMC listens on a non-standard port), pass the correct hostname and port number to _xbmcvc_ via the __-H__ and __-P__ command line switches, respectively.
 If you have set a username and a password for JSON-RPC in XBMC, pass them to _xbmcvc_ via the __-u__ and __-p__ command line switches, respectively.

-By default, _xbmcvc_ will try to capture speech from the _default_ ALSA device.
-If that doesn't work for you, you can specify the ALSA device you want to capture speech from using the __-D__ command line switch.
+By default, _xbmcvc_ will try to capture speech from the _default_ audio device.
+If that doesn't work for you, you can specify the audio device you want to capture speech from using the __-D__ command line switch.

 By default, though only when controlling XBMC version 12 (Frodo) or newer, _xbmcvc_ will display GUI notifications when it hears commands or changes its mode of operation.
 This behavior can be disabled by using the __-n__ command line switch.